takuto-okuno-riken/neuro-workflow/README.md

 - Extensible architecture for custom nodes
 - Parameter optimization support for tuning simulation parameters

-## Current status
+## Current Status

-- The `src` folder contains the core functionality and sample nodes
-- In the examples folder:
+### NeuroWorkflow Python API

+NeuroWorkflow provides a comprehensive Python API for building and executing computational neuroscience workflows using a node-based system.
+The core functionality is organized as follows:

+#### Node System
+- **Node Storage**: All available nodes are stored in `src/neuroworkflow/nodes/`
+- **Organization**: Nodes are organized in customizable categories for easy navigation
+- **Extensibility**: New custom nodes can be created and integrated into the system

+#### Creating Custom Nodes
+For developers interested in extending NeuroWorkflow with custom functionality:

+- **📋 Node Schema**: See `NODE_SCHEMA.md` for detailed node structure specifications
+- **📝 Template**: Use `CustomNodeTemplate.py` as a starting point for new nodes
+- **📖 Tutorial**: Follow `CUSTOM_NODE_TUTORIAL.md` for step-by-step node creation guide

+#### Python API Examples
+The following examples demonstrate how to use the NeuroWorkflow Python API to create and execute workflows:

+**Examples folder:**
 - `sonata_simulation.py` - Basic simulation example
-  - `neuron_optimization.py` - Example of parameter optimization (not yet completed, but running with some bugs)
+- `neuron_optimization.py` - Parameter optimization example (in development)
-  - `epilepsy_rs.py` - Example of epileptic resting state using the virtual brain TVB
+- `epilepsy_rs.py` - Epileptic resting state simulation using The Virtual Brain (TVB)

-- In the notebooks folder:
+**Notebooks folder:**
-  - `01_Basic_Simulation.ipynb` - Interactive example of basic simulation
+- `01_Basic_Simulation.ipynb` - Interactive basic simulation tutorial
-  - `epilepsy_rs.ipynb` - Interactive example of epileptic resting state using the virtual brain TVB
+- `epilepsy_rs.ipynb` - Interactive epileptic resting state example with TVB
-  - `SNNbuilder_example1.ipynb` - Interactive example of Spiking Neural Network building using SNNbuilder custom nodes
+- `SNNbuilder_example1.ipynb` - Spiking Neural Network building with SNNbuilder custom nodes

+### NeuroWorkflow Web Application

+For users who prefer a graphical interface, NeuroWorkflow includes a comprehensive web application that provides visual workflow building capabilities.

+#### Installation
+To set up the web application, follow the detailed instructions in `gui/README.md`.

+#### Important Setup Notes

+**Node Synchronization:**
+- The web app requires nodes to be copied from `src/neuroworkflow/nodes/` to `gui/workflow_backend/django-project/codes/nodes/`
+- This copy is regularly performed by administrators
+- **For developers**: If you create new custom nodes, ensure they are copied to the web app directory to make them available in the GUI

+**Core API Synchronization:**
+- The Python API base code from `src/neuroworkflow/core/` is also copied to the web application
+- Web app location: `gui/workflow_backend/django-project/codes/neuroworkflow/core/`
+- This ensures the web app stays synchronized with the latest API updates

 ## Conference Presentations